jeffschoonover416/jeffschoonover.dev-source/posts/2020/12/concept-data-model-tag.md

 ![data model with tags added](https://res.cloudinary.com/dmntqdxsy/image/upload/v1607055152/jsdevblog/2020Dec/20201202-data-model-router-step-link-template-tag_ftcja6.png)
 <br>

 That's it for the data model, for now!
+Next will be wireframes - simple sketches that provide an outline of the screens and dialogs in the app.